For details about how I compiled the list and to view numbers 185 – 141, scroll to the bottom of the page.

 138. You Don’t Fool Me (Queen), Made In Heaven, 1995

-More than a decade after the release of Hot Space, this is one of Queen’s better efforts to capture a ‘disco’ sound (not least because of the absence of programmed instrumental backing), it is nevertheless immeasurably enhanced by terrific guitar from Brian – bringing to mind the Eddie Van Halen solo on Michael Jackson’s Thriller album.
+More than a decade after the release of Hot Space, this is one of Queen’s better efforts to capture a ‘disco’ sound (not least because of the absence of programmed instrumental backing).
+It is nevertheless immeasurably enhanced by terrific guitar from Brian – bringing to mind the Eddie Van Halen solo on Michael Jackson’s Thriller album.
 Best moment: the scorching guitar at 2:43.

 137. Son And Daughter (May), Queen, 1973

 A real spit-and-sawdust, blues-infused effort from Brian, this was a different beast on stage (and will feature a lot higher in my rankings of Queen live songs), a showcase for his guitar solo before Brighton Rock came along.
 The lyrics are frankly a puzzle.
 Listen carefully and there’s some great bass from John.
+‘Live’ versions of the song featured on two BBC sessions, one of which includes a great of-its-time spoken line from Roger: ‘steel yourself – this is valid’.

 136. Scandal (Queen), The Miracle, 1989